 Equity price risk is the risk that fair values of equity instruments decrease as the result of changes in level of equity indices and the value of individual stocks.
-The equity price risk exposure arises from the Group's investment in unquoted securities classified as financial assets at fair value through other comprehensive income.
+The equity price risk exposure arises from the Group's investment in unquoted securities classified as financial assets at FVOCI.
 The Group is not currently exposed significantly to such risk.